KrystilizeNevaDies/BankAPI/README.md

 # Interfacing

-To make your plugin use BankAPI, simply add this to your HOOK_PLUGINS_LOADED handler:
+To make your plugin use BankAPI, download and install the plugin.
+Then add this to your HOOK_PLUGINS_LOADED handler:
 ```lua
 dofile(cPluginManager:CallPlugin("BankAPI", "GetExternalAPIPath"))
 ```
 (This can be called multiple times with no ill effects)

 Then you can use all the functions in the API/ExternalAPI.lua file.
-See the individual functions there for their documentation.
+See below for documentation.
-There is also minimal documentation below.